Skip to content

 This system balances easy access with security, ensuring submissions are real while giving submitters tracking ability.

-Select appropriate field types for specific questions
+How do I select appropriate field types for specific questions?

 Choosing the right form field type improves the quality of the information you collect: